 Summary

-Day 4 of the session, facilitated by Medin Bahadur Lamichhane, focused on Intrapersonal and Naturalistic intelligences.
-The session provided an in-depth look at these two forms of intelligence, offering self-assessment tools and practical, classroom-ready strategies for educators.
-It challenged the traditional views of introversion and a connection to nature, reframing them as valid and powerful cognitive strengths.
+Day 4 focused on Intrapersonal and Naturalistic intelligences.
+The session challenged traditional views of introversion and nature-connections, reframing them as valid and powerful cognitive strengths.
+It offered self-assessment tools and classroom-ready strategies.

 Key Concepts and Discussion Points